 EDUCATIONAL TOYS AUSTRALIA

 Learning starts as you exit the womb.
+Immediately.
 From the moment you are born you begin to learn from your surroundings and your parents.
 This learning curve continues until the day that you die.
+But the most rapid learning occurs when you're young.
 Much learning takes place in school, however learning at home is just as important.
 Many behavioural traits are learned at home and much personal development takes place under the watchful guise of parents.
 Educational toys can be the perfect conduit for child development within the home.
 Some toys are there simply for fun but others have a deeper importance.
 They are there to be the basis of learning as their tiny brains begin to grasp new concepts, challenge themselves and see what their body and mind is capable of.

 Auditory And Language Learners